CAPITAL IMPROVEMENT PROGRAM

 Project No.: STO2

-Location: 1st Street between PCH and Marina Drive
+Location: 1st Street between Pacific Coast Highway and Marina Drive

 Description: The Annual Local Paving Program is a recurring Capital Improvement Project aimed at preserving and extending the life of the City’s roadway infrastructure.
 Guided by the City's Pavement Management Report, which evaluates street conditions and prioritizes maintenance based on pavement deterioration, traffic volume, and cost-effectiveness, this project focuses on resurfacing selected local streets each year.